 Net Assets with Donor Restrictions: The part of net assets of the Foundation that is subject to donor imposed restrictions (donors include other types of contributors, including makers of certain grants).
 When restrictions are satisfied in the same accounting period as the receipt of the contribution, the Foundation reports both the revenue and related expense in the net assets without donor restrictions class.
-As of December 31, 2022 and 2021, the Foundation did not have any net assets with donor restrictions.
+As of December 31, 2023 and 2022, the Foundation had \$77,500 and \$0 net assets with donor restrictions, respectively.